macArchive/portfolio/posts/vimium.md

 ---
-title: "The Best Browser Extension..."
+title: 'The Best Browser Extension...'
-topic: "technology"
+topic: 'technology'
-coverImage: "/blog/vimum/cover.webp"
+coverImage: '/blog/vimum/cover.webp'
-date: "19.05.21"
+date: '19.05.21'
 excerpt: "Now I know what you're thinking... there is no way a browser extension can be that good"
 ---